idea4good/GuiLitePreviewer/README.md

 # GuiLite Previewer - Preview the layout for GuiLite App code
 - [GuiLite](https://github.com/idea4good/GuiLite) is the smalles/simplest/stablest GUI library for all platforms, it has only 5,000 line C++ code.
-- GuiLite Previewer is a Visual Studio Code extion, it could help developer to code and preview your GUI at same time.
+- GuiLite Previewer is a Visual Studio Code extension, it could help developer to code and preview your GUI at same time.
 With its help, you could do all things(e.g. code/design/build/run/debug your GuiLite App) with VS Code.
 ## Demo